irrdnet/irrd/docs/users/mirroring.rst

 Serial handling
 ~~~~~~~~~~~~~~~
-When using NRTM mirroring, the local IRRd journal for each source, if enabled,
+When using NRTMv3 mirroring, the local IRRd journal for each source, if enabled,
 can operate in two modes: synchronised serials, or local serials.

 In local serial mode, the local journal may have different serials for the same